About

 Education

-• Università degli Scienza Gastronomiche - Masters Program - World Food Cultures & Mobility
+• Università di Scienze Gastronomiche - Masters Program - World Food Cultures & Mobility

 • Universidad de Jaén - United Nations International Olive Council Scholarship Recipient - International Expert Course in Olive Oil Tasting